The baby name Knox was launched by a celebrity couple, but quickly became a mainstream favorite.

-In Old English cnocc meant hilltop.
+The Old English word cnocc meant hilltop or round-topped hill.

 Sixteenth century Scottish Protestant reformer John Knox is one of the best known bearers of the name, but he’s far from the only one.